 Companies in China that are innovative are starting to realize that instead of selling through Amazon, they can sell and ship their goods to American customers directly.
 With direct shipping, Chinese companies hope to keep price margins high and cut out the middleman.

-Additionally, successful Chinese brands think DTC selling to American buyers will keep their information about their customers, the market’s potential and more out of the hands of big businesses, such as Amazon.
+Additionally, successful Chinese brands think DTC selling to American buyers will keep their information about their customers, the market’s potential and more out of the hands of big businesses

 This makes perfect sense, as Amazon has a history of recognizing and capitalizing on opportunities through expanding into new markets.
 Of course, there are some learning curves brands have to overcome to make the transition smoothly.